Justin Timberlake: 2013–2017: The 20/20 Experience, 2 of 2, and Trolls

 Timberlake began working on his third studio album The 20/20 Experience in June 2012 with "no rules and/or end goal in mind".
 He publicly announced his return to the music industry in January 2013, releasing the album's lead single "Suit & Tie" featuring Jay-Z later that month, which would eventually peak at number three on the Billboard Hot 100.
 After four years not performing in concert, Timberlake appeared the night before the 2013 Super Bowl and performed during the "DirecTV Super Saturday Night" on February 2, 2013, in New Orleans.
 On February 10, 2013, he performed "Suit & Tie" with sepia-toned lighting at the 55th Annual Grammy Awards, with Jay-Z joining him from the audience.
 On February 11, 2013, "Mirrors" was released as the second single from The 20/20 Experience.
 The song would eventually peak at number two on the Billboard Hot 100 and number-one on the UK Singles Chart.
 The 20/20 Experience was released on March 19, 2013 through RCA Records due to the disbandment of Jive Records.
 The album set a digital sales record for being the fastest-selling album on the iTunes Store and debuted at number-one on the charts by moving just over 968,000 copies in the U.S., the biggest sales week of 2013.
 It eventually became the best-selling album of the year in the country.

 Timberlake performed at the "In Performance at the White House: Memphis Soul" concert, held in the East Room of the White House and hosted by President Barack Obama, celebrating Memphis soul music from the 1960s.
 Afterward, Timberlake officially announced The 20/20 Experience World Tour, following his and Jay-Z's co-headlining concert tour Legends of the Summer Stadium Tour.
 Timberlake also appeared on Jay-Z's twelfth studio album Magna Carta...
 Holy Grail on three songs: "Holy Grail", "BBC" (along with Nas, Swizz Beatz, Timbaland, Pharrell Williams, Niigo & Beyoncé), and "Heaven".
 On August 25, 2013, Timberlake received the Michael Jackson Video Vanguard Award at the 2013 MTV Video Music Awards.
 He also took home three competitive awards, including Video of the Year for "Mirrors".
-During his performance, Timberlake briefly reunited with his former NSYNC bandmates for a medley of their hit songs "Girlfriend" and "Bye Bye Bye".
+During his performance, Timberlake briefly reunited with his fellow former NSYNC bandmates for a medley of their hit songs "Girlfriend" and "Bye Bye Bye".